-We review our vision and mission every three years as part of the business planning process.
-These assist with the formulation of our strategic objectives.
+We review our vision and mission every three years (last reviewed as part of the 2021/2022 review) as part of the business planning process.
+These assist with the formulation of our Business Plan.

 Community driven social responsibility achieved through business diversity and performance which will make a real difference to local people